 - Are people really staring at you?
 (The University Of Sidney)

-For some us that instinct proves to be socially harmful because it enhances our anxiety and causes us to either believe people are judging us.
+For some that instinct unfortunately proves to be socially harmful because it enhances your anxiety and causes you to sometimes believe or feel others are constantly judging you..

-When I was a much less confident person I believed people were seeing the bad in me.
-The terribly matched clothes.
-The ugliness in me.
-The pathetic hippy nerd with no real ability with women.
+When I was a much less confident person I believed people were only ever seeing the bad in me.
+How bad my clothes matched.
+How ugly I was.
+Or just a pathetic hippy nerd with no real ability with women.

 When I became more confident in myself suddenly people were not staring at me – they were either believing I was famous, recognizable but not known, or for women, they were suddenly attracted to me and were caught actually fantasizing about me.